digst/cloud/design.md

 The following principles has been identified:

-**Continious service availabilty** - platform and services are build to deliver uninterupted service even during new releases and platform.
+**_Continious service availabilty_: Platform and services are build to deliver uninterupted service even during new releases and platform.**

 It solutions used by public agencies are often critical, not only to the agency itself but to the society in general.
 Traditionally some services had so called service windows, where service was suspended and new software relases could be rolled out.
 Digital self-services have changes this and the public is serving it self around the clock at times suitable for the costumer and not for the service provider.